-Design reports must ARRIVE at the Chief of Scoring address by 5 pm local time on 4 March 2008.
-Reports will be judged "as received", no "corrections/additions/page changes after the due date and time" will be made by the organizers so check your reports carefully before sending them.
-NEW: Teams must submit 5 hard copies of the report (printing details are outlined in the report section at the bottom of this document) AND one electronic copy in PDF format on a CD.
-The hard copies will be used for judging.
-The CD copy will be used for AIAA archive purposes.
+Design reports must ARRIVE at the Chief of Scoring address by 5 pm local time (at the report delivery address) on 3 March 2009.
+Reports will be judged "as received", no corrections/additions/page changes will be made by the organizers so check your reports carefully before sending them.
+Teams must submit 5 hard copies of the report (printing details are outlined in the report section at the bottom of this document) AND one electronic copy in PDF.
+Only the hard copies will be used for judging.

-The contest is scheduled for 18-20 April 2008.
+The contest is scheduled for 17-19 April 2009.
 The competition will run from Noon to 5PM on Friday, and 8AM to 5PM on Saturday and Sunday.
 Final awards will be presented at the end of Sunday's competition.
 All teams should plan their travel so that they may stay for the awards presentations on Sunday.

-Please note that tech inspections will be available on Friday 18 April.
+Please note that tech inspections will be available on Friday 17 April.
 All teams are encouraged to be prepared to have your plane inspected on Friday.
 Inspections will also be available on Saturday, but waiting until Saturday to go through tech may mean that your team will miss one or more rounds through the flight sequence.
 If we have a full turnout you may not be able to get in a full set of scoring flights unless you are "ready to fly" at every opportunity.